 Recognized by the Autism Society of Indiana

-The parents who founded Lighthouse Autism Center held a variety of positions at an ABA center in Carmel, Indiana until 2012.
-In 2011, that center was recognized by the Excellence in Direct Care Award by the Autism Society of Indiana.
+Until 2012, the parents who founded and operate Lighthouse Autism Center held a variety of leadership positions at an ABA center in Carmel, Indiana.
+In 2011, that same center received the Excellence in Direct Care Award from the Autism Society of Indiana.

 I can’t say enough positive things about the work that has been done with Garrett.
 He is a totally different kid now than when he started with Lighthouse in July.
 I was reluctant in the beginning because 8 hours a day, 5 days a week seemed like so much but it turns out that it was exactly what he needed.
 When we go to restaurants he orders his own food.
 At the wedding, not only did he do a fantastic job, he was spoken to by several people he had never met before and he responded appropriately to each person and was able to carry on a conversation.(read more)